Statira principessa di Persia

-Statira principessa di Persia (Stateira, Princess of Persia) is an opera – more specifically, a dramma per musica – in a prologue and three acts by Francesco Cavalli, set to a libretto by Giovanni Francesco Busenello.
+Statira principessa di Persia ('Stateira, Princess of Persia') is an opera (dramma per musica) in a prologue and three acts by Francesco Cavalli, set to a libretto by Giovanni Francesco Busenello.
 The opera was first performed in Venice at the Teatro SS.
 Giovanni e Paolo, on 18 January 1656.

 Roles

 Synopsis

 In the epistle dedicatory to the original libretto, Busenello explains the plot as follows: